fermentationist/devicon-react-svg/README.md

 }
 ```

-or by using a fun package like [styled-components](https://www.npmjs.com/package/styled-components)...
+or by using a library like [styled-components](https://www.npmjs.com/package/styled-components)...

 ```js
 import styled from "styled-components";